 An added bonus of the technology is that the scanner can determine the authenticity of the food scanned.
 For example, it can determine the difference between real crab and manufactured crab and the difference between salmon and salmon trout.

 The scanner is further evidence of how technology will continue to change the way we prepare meals and eat.
-Kitchens are becoming more connected with new applications coming to market almost daily.
+Kitchens are becoming more connected with new applications coming to the market almost daily.
 If you would like to know how you can take advantage of new technologies that enhance your family’s lifestyle, health and well-being, give us a call.

 Some refrigerators allow you to check their contents from your smartphone while at the grocery store or any other place.
 Others feature computers that enable you to store recipes, make grocery lists or order via your home assistant.
 Zoned refrigeration continues to evolve and allows you to store foodstuffs and beverages at the perfect temperatures.
 Another trend is the growth of beverage stations.
 Whether you want a built-in coffee station or a wine dispenser, there is an appliance that can meet your needs.